Medical Assistant (AAS)

 • There is NO waiting list for the program, acceptance is selective based on a point value system.

-• Students must complete the General Education Requirements with a 3.0 GPA prior to beginning with the cohort in January.
+• Students must complete the Pre-Requisite requirements with a 3.0 GPA prior to beginning with the cohort in January.

 • Students MUST have at least 8 credits completed to apply for the Radiologic Technology Program.